FOREX-Post-G7 yen gains halt dollar rally

 By Patrick Graham

-the yen back on the rise on Monday after three weeks of solid
+Japan had the yen back on the rise on Monday after three weeks

 A Group of Seven finance ministers' meeting concluded on